Goldstream Provincial Park is a large natural and forested park located less than 20 km north of Victoria on the

 A popular time to visit the park is during the annual salmon run in autumn.
 From mid-October until late December thousands of Chum salmon make their way up the river to spawn and then die.
 Lesser numbers of Coho and Chinook can also be seen in Goldstream River at various times.

 At its peak, the salmon run at Goldstream is impressive.
-Hundreds of people turn out to see the fish, as do hundreds of seagulls, dozens of eagles and even the occasional black bear.
+Hundreds of people turn out to see the fish, as do crowds of seagulls, dozens of eagles and even the occasional black bear.

-Peak salmon run season varies each year, and the numbers of fish vary from year to year.
+Peak salmon run season varies each year, as does the numbers of fish.
 Early November is generally a pretty good time to visit.